Cast Iron Skillet Roast Chicken

 Instructions

-• Potato layer.
-Layer the sliced potatoes to the bottom of a 10” cast iron pan.
-Drizzle 1 tablespoon of olive oil over the potatoes and sprinkle on 1 teaspoon of salt.
+• Layer potatoes.
+Layer the sliced potatoes on the bottom of a 10-inch cast iron pan.
+Then, drizzle 1 tablespoon of olive oil over the potatoes and sprinkle on 1 teaspoon of salt.

 • Prep chicken skin.
-Place the chicken over the potatoes and pat dry with a paper towel, drizzle the remaining 1 tablespoon of olive oil over the chicken and sprinkle on the other 1 teaspoon of salt and the poultry seasoning.
+Place the chicken over the potatoes and pat dry with a paper towel.
+Then, drizzle the remaining 1 tablespoon of olive oil over the chicken, sprinkle the remaining 1 teaspoon of salt, and add the poultry seasoning.
 Rub the seasoning onto the chicken using clean hands.

 • Roast.
-Roast the chicken at 500℉ for 15 minutes, lower the temperature to 350℉ and roast until the chicken until it reaches an internal temperature of 165℉. (about 15 minutes per pound)
+Roast the chicken at 500℉ for 15 minutes.
+Then, lower the temperature to 350℉ and continue roasting until the chicken reaches an internal temperature of 165℉ (about 15 minutes per pound).
+Allow the chicken to rest for 10 minutes before slicing and serving with the potatoes.

 Notes

-If the chicken is causing smoke when roasting, add ½ cup of chicken stock or water to the bottom of the pan.
+If the chicken starts to smoke while roasting, add ½ cup of chicken stock or water to the pan.

 Nutrition